The People's Choice (novel): Reviews

 Publishers Weekly stated, "Characterization sometimes takes a back seat to plot machinations here but, for the most part, what The Player did for Hollywood, The People's Choice, in its unabashed flailing of the American system, does for presidential politics.

 Entertainment Weekly gave the novel a B-praised the premise of the book, however, stated the book failed to make anyone of the more than 90 characters in the book the emotional center of the novel.
 It also noted that as the United States has had incompetent presidents in the past, the scenario proposed in the novel is not the only way the United States can end up with an incompetent president.

-One of the marketing blurbs on the book's cover states: "Read this while it's still fiction."

-Kirkus Reviews stated "Greenfield has had a field day with Washington's establishment, the media's feeding frenzies, idealogues whose ethics could most charitably be described as flexible, and other of federal government's less edifying pilot fish.
+Kirkus Reviews stated, "Greenfield has had a field day with Washington's establishment, the media's feeding frenzies, idealogues [sic] whose ethics could most charitably be described as flexible, and other of federal government's less edifying pilot fish.
 A grand entertainment cum history lesson whose triumphant bad taste, genuine wit, and uncommon sense could and should make it a landslide winner in the marketplace."

-Film
+Film adaptation

 Film rights were obtained by Savoy Pictures.